dimaMachina/graphql-eslint/docs/rules/relay-connection-types.md

 - Any type whose name ends in "Connection" is considered by spec to be a `Connection type`
 - Connection type must be an Object type
-- Connection type must contain a field `edges` that return a list type which wraps an edge type
+- Connection type must contain a field `edges` that return a list type that wraps an edge type
 - Connection type must contain a field `pageInfo` that return a non-null `PageInfo` Object type

 ## Usage Examples